ilhamfzri/ilhamfzri.github.io/_posts/2022-07-30-sql-basic-note-1.md

 ---
 layout: post
-title: SQL Basic Note \#1
+title: SQL Basic Note 1
 date: 2022-07-28 23::00
 description:
-tags: docker cheatsheet
+tags: SQL note tutorial
-categories: cheatsheet
+categories: post
 ---

-# SQL Basic Notes #1
+# SQL Basic Note #1

 ## What is SQL ?
 SQL  stands for structured query language and it is used to communicate with relational database.
 But for more simplicity it as “excel on steroids”.
 I stated that because SQL is just like excel that the data is represent in table format with row and column.
 The big advantage when using SQL than excel are SQL can query faster even when the data has 10 millions row that is why the reason SQL mostly used as database.